 You will be informed about the cruise itinerary and the gulet.
 Then we will cruise to Tersane Island.

 Also known as Shipyard Island, these are the largest in the Gulf of Fethiye.
 A deep, 100m long channel provides entry into these islands.
 There are covered and sheltered bays on the east side, which is also known as summer harbor.
 The western part is closed due to fierce winds, it is best to anchor here.
 According to historical sourcesTersaneIslandswere called Telandria.
 There are about a hundred ruins of ancient houses that can e seen from the land and the sea.
 These islands proved to be most secure for sailors in the entireGulfofFethiyeduring the Byzantine period.
-Post the Treaty of Lausanne in 1922, many residents migrated to Greece and other regions.
+Post the Treaty of Lausanne in 1922, many residents migrated to Mediterranean and other regions.
 Then out gulet will cruise to Aga Limani for dinner and overnight stay.

 Ekincik Bay, Dalyan – 3

 Ekincik is an unspoiled natural wonder, blessed with breathtaking beauty.
 It is uncrowded, pretty and tranquil with a nice little beach nearby.
 The coastal road there is gorgeous too and is a good base for boat trips and walking tours.

 The 2 km long stretch of the unspoilt gravel beach meets a small harbor from which the boats departs to Dalyan, located approximately 45 minutes away.
 The scenery is stunning and there are many opportunities to observe the local wildlife.
 On the beach there is a small range of water sports facilities available including banana-boat and water-ski.